wufoo/docs/source/includes/_forms.md

 CompleteSubmission - Represents either a completed (`1`) or incomplete/partial (`0`) entry.

-Status - Indicatesthe payment status.
+Status - Indicates the payment status.
 An example is ‘Paid’.
 More info [here](http://help.wufoo.com/articles/en_US/SurveyMonkeyArticleType/Entry-Manager#payment)

 PurchaseTotal - The total amount charged for the transaction.
 This is the final total we send to the payment processor